code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-10-04-spring-kafka-embedded-unit-test-example.md

 > Always pass the topics as a parameter to the embedded Kafka server.
 This assures that the topics are not auto-created and present when the `MessageListener` connects.

-As the embedded server is started on a random port, we need to change the property value that is used by the `SenderConfig` and `ReceiverConfig` classes.
-This is done by calling the `getBrokersAsString()` method and setting the value to the <var>'kafka.bootstrap-servers'</var> property before the tests are started.
+As the embedded broker is started on a random port, we can't use a fix value in the <var>application.yml</var> properties file.
+Luckily the `@ClassRule` sets a `spring.embedded.kafka.brokers` system property to the address of the embedded broker(s).
+We will assign the value of this property to the `kafka.bootstrap-servers` property that is used by the `SenderConfig` and `ReceiverConfig` classes.
+Since this is only needed during unit testing, we create a dedicated <var>application.yml</var> under <var>src/test/resources</var>.

 > In order to have the correct broker address set on the `Sender` and `Receiver` beans during each test case we need to use the `@DirtiesContext` on all test classes.
 The reason for this is that each test case contains its own embedded Kafka broker that will each be created on a new random port.
 By [rebuilding the application context](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/integration-testing.html#__dirtiescontext){:target="_blank"}, the beans will always be set with the current broker address.